Avaluate/MainDab/README.md

 Changelog: see [Changelog.txt](https://raw.githubusercontent.com/Avaluate/MainDab/refs/heads/main/Changelog.txt).
 ## Download
 Go to [releases](https://github.com/Avaluate/MainDab/releases) or compile MainDab yourself.
+Please [read the instructions](https://maindab.gitbook.io/maindabdocs) first.
 ## Is MainDab a virus?
 No. MainDab is not obfuscated either; you are free to look at the (shitty) code.